8go/matrix-commander/README.md

                         intention to be consumed by humans, i.e. readable text.
 If you have chosen 'json', the output will be formatted as JSON.
-The content of the JSON object matches the data provided by the matrix-nio API.
-In some occassions the output is enhanced by having added a few data items for convenience.
-These convenient data items are added to the data from matrix-nio.
+The content of the JSON object matches the data provided by the matrix-nio SDK.
+In some occassions the output is enhanced by having a few extra data items added for convenience.
 In most cases the output will be processed by other programs rather than read by humans.
-Option 'json- spec' is practically the same as 'json', but no additional fields are added.
 Option 'json-max' is practically the same as 'json', but yet another additional field is added.
-The data item 'transport_response' which gives information on how
-                        the data was obtained and transported is being added.
+The data item 'transport_response' which gives information on how the data was obtained and transported is also being added.
+For '--listen' a few more fields are added.
 In most cases the output will be processed by other programs rather than read by humans.
+Option 'json-spec' only prints information
+                        that adheres 1-to-1 to the Matrix Specification.
+                        Currently only the events on '--listen' and '--tail' provide data exactly as in the Matrix Specification.
+                        If no data is available that corresponds exactly with the Matrix Specification, no data will be printed.
+In short, currently '--json-spec' only provides outputs
+                        for '--listen' and '--tail'.
+All other arguments like '--get-room-info' will print no output.
   --version             Print version information.
 After printing version
                         information program will continue to run.
 This is useful for having version number in the log files.

-You are running version 3.5.11 2022-10-10.
+You are running version 3.5.12 2022-10-11.
 Enjoy, star on Github and contribute by submitting a Pull Request.
 ```